The Operative: No One Lives Forever: Gameplay

 In various sections of the game, the player can ride a motorcycle, or a snowmobile.
 Other segments of the game involve boss fights.
 If the player chooses to be stealthy, they can overhear humorous conversations between non-player characters, such as guards, scientists and civilians.
-Occasionally, the player can engage in conversations with such characters.
-In certain cutscenes, the game uses a dialog tree, where the player can choose between different questions and responses when talking to another character.

 The missions in the game are littered with "intelligence items": briefcases, envelopes, and manila folders containing textual notes which often provide humorous side-notes and helpful hints to the game.
 The collection of intelligence items is optional.
 Special power-ups, called "gear" items are also available for collection during the game, such as "fuzzy slippers" that reduce noise made by movement, earplugs that reduce damage from explosions, and a fire extinguisher that protects the player from burn damage.
 These gear items are sometimes located in hard-to-reach areas.
 At the start of each mission, the player can choose which weapons, gadgets and gear to take with them.
 Some intelligence and gear items cannot be collected on the first playthrough of the game, as the necessary gadgets to reach them are not unlocked until later in the game.
 If the player wants to collect these items, they have to revisit the mission with the appropriate equipment.

 At the end of each mission, the game displays various statistics, as well as any awards and bonuses earned during the mission.
 Awards are humorous textual notes given for the player's performance during a mission; these include awards for using a very low or a very high number of bullets, or a "Thanks For Not Getting Hurt Award" for avoiding damage.
 The player also receives a rank, such as "Trainee" or "Super Spy", which is based on the number of intelligence items obtained during the mission.
 Achieving a high mission rank increases the player's maximum health, armor and ammo capacity, as well as stealth, the amount of inflicted damage, and the accuracy of their shots.

 No One Lives Forever also includes multiplayer gameplay online or over a local area network.
-There are two multiplayer modes available: standard deathmatch, and "H.A.R.M. vs. UNITY".
-The latter is a team deathmatch mode, where the goal is to capture as much intelligence for a player's team as possible, by sneaking in to the enemy team's base, finding the item, and photographing it.
+There are two multiplayer modes available: standard deathmatch, and "H.A.R.M. vs. UNITY", a capture the flag-like mode where each team attempts to sneak into the enemy team's base, finding and photographing a target item, and returning to their own base with the evidence.